 Dr. Logan obtained her doctoral degree in clinical psychology from the George Washington University.
 She has nearly a decade of experience working with children, teens, and adults, including over 5 years working for Kaiser Permanente in the Bay Area.
 She received predoctoral training at Cumberland Hospital for Children and Adolescents in New Kent, Virginia, a residential treatment center serving children, teens, and young adults.
 Dr. Logan completed her postdoctoral training at Kaiser Santa Rosa where she served as a member of the adult and child teams.
-A member of the California Psychological Association, the International Obsessive Compulsive Disorder Foundation, and the San Mateo County Psychological Association, Dr Logan also holds a degree in child development from Tufts University.
+A member of the California Psychological Association, the International Obsessive Compulsive Disorder Foundation, and the Bay Area Psychological Association, Dr Logan also holds a degree in child development from Tufts University.

 Philosophy of Treatment